Into the Woods: Original Broadway (1987)

 Into the Woods opened on Broadway at the Martin Beck Theatre on November 5, 1987, and closed on September 3, 1989, after 765 performances.
 It starred Bernadette Peters as the Witch, Joanna Gleason as the Baker's Wife, Chip Zien as the Baker, Robert Westenberg as the Wolf/Cinderella's Prince, Tom Aldredge as the Narrator/Mysterious Man, Kim Crosby as Cinderella, Danielle Ferland as Little Red Ridinghood, Ben Wright as Jack, Chuck Wagner as Rapunzel's Prince, Barbara Bryne as Jack's Mother, Pamela Winslow as Rapunzel, Merle Louise as Cinderella's Mother/Granny/Giantess, Edmund Lyndeck as Cinderella's father, Joy Franz as Cinderella's Stepmother, Philip Hoffman as the Steward, Lauren Mitchell as Lucinda, Kay McClelland as Florinda, Jean Kelly as Snow White, and Maureen Davis as Sleeping Beauty.
 It was directed by Lapine, with musical staging by Lar Lubovitch, sets by Tony Straiges, lighting by Richard Nelson, and costumes by Ann Hould-Ward (based on original concepts by Patricia Zipprodt and Ann Hould-Ward).
-The production won the 1988 New York Drama Critics' Circle Award and the Drama Desk Award for Outstanding Musical, and the original cast recording won a Grammy Award for Best Musical Theater Album at the 31st Annual Grammy Awards.
+The production won the 1988 New York Drama Critics' Circle Award and the Drama Desk Award for Outstanding Musical, and the original cast recording won a Grammy Award for Best Musical Cast Show Album at the 31st Annual Grammy Awards.
 The show was nominated for ten Tony Awards at the 42nd Tony Awards, and won three: Best Original Score (Sondheim), Best Book (Lapine) and Best Actress in a Musical (Gleason).